Prit04/RHUL-Final-Year-Project/diary.md

 <br /> <br />I am facing an error while getting the buttons to correspond to their appropriate screen, the change_Screen functions.
 <br /> <br />I have relalised the documentation i was using was for Godot v3 and not v4 which is the version i am using. in v3 they used just change_scene, whereas in v4 they chnaged it to change_scene_to_file("..."), which now works. i will now refer to using the v4 documentation, opposed to the v3 which i wrongly opened.
 The buttons for the main menu screen now have functionality and take the me to the correct screen.
 I will now begin on creating a back button for the menus and visually sort them out.
 <br /> <br />I have centred the main menu buttons and gave them lables.
+<br /> <br />I have added a back button to options menu, created a scrpit in the options menu to add functionality to get the player back to the main menu.